tongnianw/tongnianw.github.io/_pages/about.md

 📖 Education
 ------

-- Ph.D. in Information Technology, Alvarez College of Business, *The University of Texas at San Antonio*, 2021-present.
+- *The University of Texas at San Antonio*, 2021-present Ph.D. in Information Technology, Alvarez College of Business
+- *University of Florida*, 2021
-- M.S. in Electrical & Computer Engineering, *University of Florida*, 2019-2021.
+     M.S. in Electrical & Computer Engineering
-- B.Eng. in Electronic & Information Engineering, *Wuhan University of Science and Technology*,  China, 2015-2019.
+- *Wuhan University of Science and Technology*, China, 2019 B.Eng. in Electronic & Information Engineering

 <!-- You can find my CV [here](http://tongnianw.github.io/files/CV_TW_utsa.pdf). -->

 👩🏻‍🏫 Teaching Experience
 ------

+*Department of Information Systems and Cyber Security*, UTSA Alvarez College of Business

 - **IS 1413 — Excel for Business Information Systems**
      ***Instructor***, Undergraduate, Fall 2024
-     *Department of Information Systems and Cyber Security*, UTSA Alvarez College of Business

 - **IS 2053 — Programming Languages I with Scripting**
      ***Instructor***, Undergraduate, Spring 2024
-     *Department of Information Systems and Cyber Security*, UTSA Alvarez College of Business

 🏆 Honors and Awards
 ------